 The minimal windows 4+ system, exclusive to IQ Glass within the UK, is the most technically advanced slim framed sliding glass door available in architectural glazing.

 Using an engineered triple glazed unit, and maintaining a slim aluminium frame of only 26mm, you can create large sliding glass doors of up to 4.5m high and 12m2 for each sliding panel with exceptional levels of thermal performance and weather resistance.

 There are no restrictions on the number of sliding tracks you can have.
 Keep in mind that each sliding track is approximately 88mm deep with a two-track sliding door at 174mm deep and a triple track slider at 269mm deep.

-As well as increased levels of resistance to air permeability, water and wind loading these triple glazed sliding doors have also undergone specialist testing for resistance to hurricane levels of cyclic wind and driving rain.
+As well as increased levels of resistance to air permeability, water and wind loading these large triple glazed sliding doors have also undergone specialist testing for resistance to hurricane levels of cyclic wind and driving rain.
 The hurricane tests also incorporated missile impact testing to recreate the experience of objects being thrown in a storm.

 You can see from the impressive resume of the minimal windows 4+ that if you are looking for a high performance, minimal sliding glass door the minimal windows 4+ far outstrips the rest.

 With a maximum sliding glass door of up to 12m2 you can create extensive walls of sliding glass with a thin vertical frame of only 26mm keeping a frameless surrounding finish.

 Using a triple glazed unit with a Ug value of 0.7 W/m2K it is very possible to achieve large sliding glass walls with a Uw value of 0.8 – 1.1 W/m2K depending on the configuration and size of the sliding doors.